-You now know your buyer persona in-and-out.
-This will give you a good understanding of your customer.
-Begin by collecting the necessary information from your client.
+You should know your buyer persona or profile in and out.
+This will give you a good understanding of your .
+Begin by collecting the necessary information from your .

 Find out all about their pain points, unique struggles, and the challenges they are facing.
-An ideal way to obtain this data is with a questionnaire or briefing document.
+An ideal way to obtain this customer data is with a questionnaire or a briefing document.

-This information will help you provide a seamless onboarding experience.
+This information will help you provide a .

 ii.
 Clarify Expectations

-Your customer should know what to expect before they purchase your product.
+Your should know what to expect before they purchase your .